-4 NEMA Staff abducted, one shot in Rivers - Vanguard News
+4 NEMA staff abducted, one shot in Rivers - Vanguard News

 The victims faced the ordeal during enumeration of farmers either affected by recent flooding or conflicts for purpose of reestablishing them through the National Emergency Agricultural Intervention Fund under the National Food Security Program of the Federal Government spanning 18 states.

-DSP Omoni Nnamdi, Police Public Relations Officer, Rivers Command said the DPO from the locality has not confirmed any incident of that nature at the time of filing this report.
+DSP Omoni Nnamdi, Police Public Relations Officer, Rivers Command said the DPO from the locality has not confirmed any invident of that nature at the time of filing this report.